River Garnock: Estuary

-Within Ayrshire by far the largest estuary has developed, behind the Ardeer Peninsula, at the confluence of the Irvine and Garnock Rivers.
-This is one of the best examples of a bar-built estuary in the UK and is the only major estuary between the Solway and Inner Clyde.
-The majority of the estuary has been designated a SSSI, in recognition of its national importance for three bird species eider, red-breasted merganser and goldeneye).
+The largest estuary within Ayrshire has developed at the confluence of the Irvine and Garnock Rivers, behind the Ardeer Peninsula.
+This is one of the best examples of a bar-built estuary in the UK, and is the only major estuary between the Solway and inner Clyde.
+The majority of the estuary has been designated a SSSI, in recognition of its national importance for three bird species: eider, red-breasted merganser and the goldeneye).
 It is also a nationally important feeding ground for thousands of migrating birds during the spring and autumn.
 Otters and water voles live on the estuary as well as numerous breeding birds, including water rail, grasshopper warbler and sand martin.
-The Garnock/Irvine estuary is also a Wildlife Site.
+The Garnock-Irvine estuary is also a Wildlife Site.

-Bogside Flats SSSI covers 253.8ha that include inter-tidal mudflats, salt-marsh and adjacent pasture land.
+Bogside Flats SSSI covers 253.8 ha that include inter-tidal mudflats, salt-marsh and adjacent pasture land.